Current membership of the Peer Review College (PRC)

 Karim Ouazzanne is a professor of computing and knowledge exchange who has extensive experience of grant-winning, working with industrial partners and engaging students as researchers.

 Alistair Ross, Jean Monnet Professor of Citizenship and Education in Europe and Professor of Politics and Education here at London Met, has extensive experience of the research and funding landscape in UK and Europe.

 Svetlana Stephenson is a prize-winning sociologist with extensive publications in English and Russian.
 She has held Leverhulme funding and has been a visitor at various prestigious institutes in Europe and North America.

-Diana Stirbu is a professor in our School of Social Professions with specialist interests in the reform of public administration and democracy, with an emphasis on devolution in the United Kingdom.
+Diana Stirbu is a professor in our School of Social Sciences and Professions with specialist interests in the reform of public administration and democracy, with an emphasis on devolution in the United Kingdom.
 She has engaged widely in consultancy in relation to the Welsh Assembly and has bid successfully for a wide range of funds.

 Wessie Ling, Professor of Transcultural Arts and Design, carries out cross-disciplinary research concerning visual and material culture with a geographic focus in China.
 She previously held fellowships internationally and has been successful in bidding for a variety of funds.

 Duncan Stewart, Professor of Applied Health Research, has extensive experience of conducting funded research to evaluate and improve health services.
 This includes the development of new interventions and trials in addiction treatment, criminal justice, acute psychiatry and primary care settings.